-In this chapter two points are made: first, discuss the different forms of ‘state’ which have existed and how that transformed into the modern state; second, why it is that the nation-state became the dominate form of the modern state.
+In this chapter, two points are made: first, discuss the different forms of ‘state’ which have existed and how they transformed into the modern state; second, why it is that the nation-state became the dominant form of the modern state.

 Continuing on this same trend, the creation of colonies and the spread of globalization spread the concept of the nation-state.

 Travel addict.
 Ambitious about making the world a better place.
 Writing what I learn along the way.View All Post